Which tree is right for your home?

 White pine (currently not available … wish they grew faster!)

 White pine trees have soft, longish needles that are blue-green in color with a white stripe that resembles snow or frost.
 If you don’t care for prickly needles, this tree is perfect.
 We enjoy white pines decorated with white lights and a few ornaments … their snowy glow absolutely fills a room and they have a wonderful natural pine scent.
+Interestingly enough, white pine also provides a great deal of lumber for everything from framing houses to making writing desks.

 Blue Spruce (6-12 feet tall in our fields)